 Having something from a happy bride was thought to bless the marriage and pass on some of their happiness and luck 🙂

 This is the ‘Butterfly Kisses’ wedding garter and lucky horseshoe set.
 The soft cotton lace on the garter is made on 100 year old looms in Nottingham.
 The same way it’s been made for generations!
 A lovely ‘Something Old’…

 “Catherine made a beautiful garter for my wedding day, the lace matched my wedding dress and had a hanging sixpence!
 (Something Old) Really unique and what I wanted with extra added sparkle!
 Truly gorgeous thank you once again xx”

 The bride traditionally wore new unlaundered underwear, this was to emphasize their acceptance of a new life.

 NOTE: This is one tradition we recommend you don’t follow if you are wearing a basque, corset or control garment on your wedding day.
 Wear it beforehand and make sure you are comfortable, you don’t want to ruin your big day with uncomfortable underwear!

 One item is usually worn belonging to a happy bride, bringing the happiness of their marriage to yours!

-A dowry was given to the bride and the ‘silver sixpence in her shoe’ secures future wealth.
+A dowry was given to the bride.
+But the ‘silver sixpence in her shoe’ was thought to secure future wealth.

 Yellow Garters superstition